 As well as providing effective treatment for your animal during sessions we aim to provide you with the knowledge and skills to support your animal each day.
 As experienced animal science teachers/lecturers, we focus on helping owners to provide effective exercise prescription and management to support your animal’s Vet Physio sessions.

-Louise and Matthew own two dogs (Border collie Poppy and Nova Scotia duck-tolling retriever Zac), Doona the cat, and Aria a Friesian/Thoroughbred mare.
+Louise and Matthew own two dogs (Border collie Poppy and Nova Scotia duck-tolling retriever Zac) and Doona the cat.

 Louise Lefrere BSc (Hons) PGDipVetPhys PGCE PGCert MIRVAP(VP)